 Often, many people assume that it’s too hard to be healthy on a shoestring budget.
 Eating healthy, working out, and having fun (which is great for your mental health) can be expensive sometimes, but they certainly don’t need to be!

 There is a common misconception that healthy eating is expensive, but it is entirely possible to eat healthy on a tight budget.
 Try shopping at a reasonably priced store, using coupons, meal planning, and only buying what you will actually use.

-I highly recommend trying out $5 meal plan if you’re trying to eat healthier and save money.
+Related: I highly encourage trying out $5 meal plan if you’re trying to eat healthier and save money.
 They’ll send you monthly meal plans with shopping lists, recipes, and more attached.
 The plans will save you a lot of money since you’ll end up going to restaurants less.